 Situation Questions

 The answers to the questions in this stage form the foundation of the sales relationship.
 For this reason, the salesperson aims to ask the right questions to understand what the company desires to accomplish.
 Then help them understand their current processes and resources concerning their objectives.
-Therefore first assisting the customer in determining whether the business is reaching its targets.
+Therefore, first, assisting the customer in determining whether the business is reaching its targets.

-Remember, customising situation questions for each prospect is critical.
-It is also important to note that although modern technology has made it much easier for salespeople to answer many of these situational types of questions before contacting a prospect, it is still common practice, and a good idea, to confirm any previously gathered information.
+Remember, customizing situation questions for each prospect is critical.
+It is also important to note that although modern technology has made it much easier for salespeople to answer many of these situational types of questions before contacting a prospect, it is still common practice and a good idea to confirm any previously gathered information.Â

 Situation Questions | SPIN Selling examples